CCM produced motorcycles from 1971 to 1980. They have been manufactured

 was excellent - if rather expensive.
 The motocross model was also available

-with Enduro or Rallye Raid trim, and fitted with a 560cc
+in Enduro or Rallye Raid trim, and fitted with a 560cc

 Rotax engine.
 After Rotax